-Stock futures look at add to earnings-fueled rally
+Stock futures look to add to earnings-fueled rally

 |+3.98%

-China’s Shanghai gained 0.1 percent.
+In Asian markets on Wednesday, China’s Shanghai gained 0.1 percent.

 Hong Kong markets were closed for a holiday.